The Five Most Common Daily Distractions

 Adjust according to the type of work you do.
 I choose to work Monday through Friday, typically nine to five hours.

-However, I do allow medically related appointments but make them as early as possible, so it doesn’t disrupt my work day any more than necessary.
+However, I allow medically related appointments but make them as early as possible so it doesn’t disrupt my work day any more than necessary.